| The

 absurdity, and relatability, they also peel back the layers

 of what it means to grow into oneself.
+Beneath

 the playful tone lies an exploration of deeper, often unspoken